Cost-aware Feature Selection for IoT Device Classification: Performance Evaluation

 where $g_i(.)$ is a function computing the total cost of the feature extraction process.
 For our purposes, we define $g_i, 1 \le i \le m$ to be the median of the three input cost components.
 While there are other ways of integrating component costs (like, ``cost is always \texttt{high} if privacy cost is \texttt{high}''), we stick to this simple definition for our work here.
 For example, consider the feature of `{\em connection length, in number of packets}'.
 To extract this feature, connection (that is, a 5-tuple flow) identifier has to be hashed and stored in a data structure such as a hash table, and the number of packets needs to be counted~\cite{REX-2017}.
 The computational cost is \texttt{medium} since a hashing is required for every arriving packet, and hash table operations would at worst case be be linear with the number of packets (e.g., for insertion of new 5-tuple flow in the traditional hash table), besides flows have to be regularly removed from the table once they become inactive.
 The memory requirement is assigned as \texttt{high} due to the necessity to maintain a hash table.
 The privacy cost is considered \texttt{low}, as only packet counts of connections are extracted, and no private information (e.g., visited websites) is extracted.
 Therefore, the cost of extracting {\em connection length} is \texttt{medium}.
+For the experiments in this work, we assign the following values to the above discretizations of the cost values: \{Cost(\texttt{low)=1}, Cost(\texttt{medium)=2}, Cost(\texttt{high)=3}\}.
+However, note that these values are only for illustrative purposes and any other set of cost values can be considered.